Skip to Navigation

 Cost

-Austria is not the cheapest of destinations for family holidays, but package deals can make ski trips affordable.
-In addition, flights to Salzburger can be very cheap, and there are some great accommodation deals to be had, while eating in traditional rural Gasthöfe, especially at lunch, can save you money.
+Austria is not the cheapest family destination, but flights to Salzburg can be very good value, and there are some great accommodation deals.
+Eating in traditional rural Gasthöfe, especially at lunch, can save money too.
+Package can make family ski holidays in Austria more affordable.

 Find out more